 In regard to financing, our basic approach is to use operating cash flows and short-term liquidity to cover the investments required for business growth.
 We may also choose to raise funds from financial and capital markets for investments that are larger in scope.
 In this way, we are working continuously to achieve stable and flexible financing.
-At the same time, as we step up the
+At the same time, as we step up the pace of investments under VISION 2030, there may be times when the net D/E ratio temporarily exceeds 1x as interest-bearing debt increases.
+However, in the medium term, our target will be to keep the net D/E ratio at or below 0.8x and our credit ratings at current levels as we aim to balance financial soundness with minimizing cost of capital.

-We recognize the continued importance of shareholder returns as a key management priority, and by combining stable and continuous dividends with flexible acquisition of treasury stock, we aim to achieve a DOE\ of 3.0% or more and a total return ratio of 30% or more.
+We recognize the continued importance of shareholder returns as a key management priority, and by combining stable and continuous dividends with flexible acquisition of treasury stock, we aim to achieve a DOE^{} of 3.0% or more and a total return ratio of 30% or more.